briandgomez/Study/Security+/General Security Concepts.md

 # Encryption Technologies
-- <u>Trusted Platform Module (TPM)</u>: a security chip on a computer's motherboard designed to enhance security by securely storing cryptographic keys.
+- <u>Trusted Platform Module (TPM)</u>: a security chip on a computer's motherboard designed to store keys, passwords, and digital certificates.
 It provides encryption for a single device

-- <u>Hardware Security Module (HSM)</u>: an external device used to store thousands of cryptographic keys
+- <u>Hardware Security Module (HSM)</u>: an external device used to safeguard and manage cryptographic keys, providing hardware level security

 - <u>Key Management System</u>: way to manage all keys in a centralized manager (i.e. AWS Key Management Service)